 Fresh from her triumph in 2017’s La traviata, Kristina Mkhitaryan returns to Glyndebourne as Armida, with American mezzo Elizabeth DeShong playing the title role.
 Rising young baroque specialist Maxim Emelyanychev conducts.

-Supported by A Syndicate of Individuals – If you would like to hear about joining the syndicate please contact the Development team at firstname.lastname@example.org
+Thanks to our kind supporters – If you would like to hear about ways in which you can support this production (from £5,000) please contact the Development team at firstname.lastname@example.org

 Cast and creative team